The human brain treats insults like mini slaps in the face

 “Insults give mini lexical slaps”

-These experiments showed that even under unnatural conditions (laboratory, no direct interaction with other humans, statements from fictitious people) insults could have a powerful effect, regardless of the person targeted or the number of repetitions.
+These experiments showed that even under unnatural conditions (laboratory, no direct interaction with other humans, statements from fictitious people) insults might have a powerful effect, regardless of the person targeted or the number of repetitions.
 In particular, the EEG revealed an early and recurrent effect of the insult in the P2 amplitude (measured at the level of the scalp), indicating a very rapid and stable capture of emotional attention.

 « Our results show that, in a psycholinguistic laboratory experiment without real interaction between speakers, insults give mini lexical slaps says Struiksma.
 In other words: these capture our brain’s attention immediately, as their emotional meaning is retrieved in long-term memory.